CastleStream/IndecsChess/README.md

 # IndecsChess

-Django website where you can keep track of your elo, view your data and and rank people.
+Django website where you can create your own chess ELO environment.

+## What you can do:
+  - Create new players
+  - Add games between existing players
+  - rank players
+  - Search and see stats for players